Never sneer at Malibu. Without it, can you believe the variety of faded celebrities we’d have to endure? Cher would appear to be Andy Warhol.

 “I suppose my brain has grown,” he says.

-If the quick-and-livid vibe doesn’t click your clock, the food will — perfectly fried calamari and shrimp, in a suit coat of batter, served warm as a Harley and lickety-split.
+If the quick-and-livid vibe doesn’t click your clock, the food will be perfectly fried calamari and shrimp in a suit coat of batter, served warm as a Harley and lickety-split.

 There are regions to Neptune’s: the principal restaurant that serves fried meals and burgers and the frequently-overlooked seafood counter to the proper, serving ceviche, steamed lobster, and peel-and-eat shrimp.